-DreamLeague Season 13: The Leipzig Major will feature a majority of Dota 2’s elite, with Chinese juggernauts PSG.LGD and back-to-back TI winners OG being the notable exceptions.
+DreamLeague Season 13: The Leipzig Major will feature a majority of Dota 2’s elite, with the exception of Chinese juggernauts PSG.LGD and back-to-back TI winners OG.
 The 16 participating teams will be fighting for the lion’s share of the $1,000,000 USD prize pool along with a total of 15,000 DPC points.
 Here are the teams you ought to look out for in the tournament:

 Fan Favorites —Vici Gaming

 Vici underwent a minor post-TI roster shuffle after losing playmaker Pan “Fade” Yi amidst a flurry of drama in the Chinese Dota 2 scene.
 The team clearly felt his absence at the start of the season, exiting ESL One Hamburg in the second round of the lower bracket despite being tournament favorites.
 A team of Vici’s caliber didn’t stay in a slump for long and returned firing on all cylinders in the MDL Chengdu Major.
 Backed by a roaring home crowd, the two-time major winners only dropped one game in their entire upper bracket run.
 They eventually settled for the runner-up spot after losing 3-1 to a dominant TNC side in the grand finals.

 While many teams grasped at straws to get a foothold of the new meta when patch 7.23 rolled in, Vici took the ONE Esports Dota 2 World Pro Invitational by the scruff of its neck to win their first piece of silverware this season.
 If coach Bai “rOtk” Fan’s boys keep on building up this momentum, expect Vici Gaming stamp their ticket to Stockholm with ease before the month ends.